opendocsg/slw-judgments-backfill/2014_SGHC_70/report.md

 52     The next pair of cases illustrates the difficulties in sentencing practice in this area as well as the dangers of depending on previous decisions which are unreasoned and as a result, unexplained.
 In _Mohd Zaky bin Abdul Wahid v PP_ (DAC 25507-8/2013) (S/N 7) the accused was sentenced to 8 months’ imprisonment for importing 171.2kg of tobacco products; while in _Tee Eng Seng v PP_ (S/N 8) the accused was sentenced to a term of imprisonment almost three times as long, of 22 months for importing 1.5kg _less_ than in the former case.
 The charge sheets and the statement of facts in these cases were not exhibited and on the face of it, I cannot regard these cases as useful precedents.

-53     In _Ng Siong Boon_ [2007] SGDC 249 (S/N 14), the offender was apprehended while passing through the Woodlands Checkpoint.
+53     In _Ng Siong Boon_ <span class="citation">[2007] SGDC 249</span> (S/N 14), the offender was apprehended while passing through the Woodlands Checkpoint.
 A total of 38kg of duty-unpaid cigarettes were found in his car and he was charged for importation under s 130(1)( _a_ ) of the pre-amendment Customs Act.
 The District Judge considered that this was a syndicate operation and that a large amount of excise duty had been evaded.
 The offender was sentenced to 22 months’ imprisonment and his appeal lapsed.

-54     On the other hand, the facts in _PP v S Thambiraja s/o Chelladurai_ [2011] SGDC 253 (“ _Thambiraja_ ”) (S/N 15) are somewhat similar to this appeal save that it involved a smaller quantity:
+54     On the other hand, the facts in _PP v S Thambiraja s/o Chelladurai_ <span class="citation">[2011] SGDC 253</span> (“ _Thambiraja_ ”) (S/N 15) are somewhat similar to this appeal save that it involved a smaller quantity:

 the offender was apprehended at the Woodlands Checkpoint and 23kg of cigarettes were found in his car.
 However, the District Judge noted that there was no evidence of a criminal syndicate being involved and noted that the offender had done this to pay off loan sharks.
 She found no mitigating factors other than that he was a first offender and had pleaded guilty.
 The judge imposed a sentence of six months’ imprisonment in that case.
 I note this would fall within the sentencing framework I have outlined above.

 55     It is evident from this analysis that there is a need for a framework of the sort I have set out to guide sentencing courts dealing with such offenders.
 It bears reiterating that the benchmarks I have laid down will require further calibration in each case in order to give effect to the actual circumstances presented including any aggravating and mitigating factors where present.
 The weight to be accorded to such factors should generally be linked to the rationale of sentencing that applies in relation to this offence but this is not an inflexible rule: see _Edwin s/o Suse Nathen_ at [26].
 The duty remains on the sentencing judge always to ensure that the final sentence remains proportionate to the overall criminality of the offender.

 56     I make one further point in relation to these benchmarks.
 In most cases of smuggling, the offender will be charged with two counts, one for evading excise duty, and the other for evading GST.
-In my view, where the two charges relate to the same goods, it would generally be inappropriate to order that the sentences be imposed consecutively as this would offend the onetransaction rule: see _Mohamed Shouffee bin Adam v PP_ [2014] SGHC 34 (“ _Mohamed Shouffee_ ”) at [27].
+In my view, where the two charges relate to the same goods, it would generally be inappropriate to order that the sentences be imposed consecutively as this would offend the onetransaction rule: see _Mohamed Shouffee bin Adam v PP_ <span class="citation">[2014] SGHC 34</span> (“ _Mohamed Shouffee_ ”) at [27].
 As GST is currently lower than the excise duty, the evasion of GST will generally attract the lesser sentence and so it would follow that the overall sentence will generally be determined by the sentence imposed in respect of the excise duty charge.

 57     To summarise the foregoing: